ZenGo-X/zk-paillier/README.md

 Currently implemented proofs
 -------------------

-* proof of correct paillier keypair generation
+* Proof of correct paillier keypair generation
-* non-interactive proof of correct paillier keypair generation
+* Non-interactive proof of correct paillier keypair generation
-* range proof that a paillier ciphertext lies in interval [0,q]
+* Range proof that a paillier ciphertext lies in interval [0,q]
-* non-interactive range proof that a paillier ciphertext lies in interval [0,q]
+* Non-interactive range proof that a paillier ciphertext lies in interval [0,q]
-* proof of correct opening of a ciphertext
+* Proof of correct opening of a ciphertext
-* proof that a ciphertext encrypts a message from a given message space
+* Proof that a ciphertext encrypts a message from a given message space
+* Witness Indistinguishable Proof of knowledge of discrete log with composite modulus

 Usage
 -------------------